NinaEffenberger/NinaEffenberger.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Cluster of Excellence Machine Learning, University of Tübingen.
+subtitle: PhD student at the University of Tübingen.

 profile:
   align: right